Skip to main content

 • Storage Class with ReadWriteOnce support available

-• HTTP/HTTPS ingress solution (Ingress controller or Gateway API) installed and operational
+• HTTP/HTTPS ingress solution (Ingress Controller or Gateway API) installed and operational

-• Sufficient compute resources on cluster nodes
+• Sufficient computational resources on cluster nodes

 • DNS resolution configured for nodes